Why Study History at McMurry?

 It has been said that good teaching comes down to this simple proposition: To know your subject well, and to be turned on by it.
 There are hundreds of schools in the country with history programs; why should you come to McMurry?
 A lot of the answer to that question is the faculty you’ll encounter here.
 When you take history classes at McMurry, you’ll be taking classes from teachers who are passionate about what they do.
 All have doctoral degrees from recognized graduate programs and have published original research.
 They have all received teaching awards of one sort or another.
 For them, history is not just lists of dry facts about people who are dead, but a vital key to understanding the world we live in today and tomorrow.

 In addition to its faculty, the McMurry History Department also offers students the benefits of its association with the McWhiney History Education Group, a non-profit organization dedicated to history education.
 The Foundation specializes in the history of the Old South, Civil War, and Texas.
 It maintains an extensive collection of books and documents in those fields housed in the McMurry University library.
-The Group also manages the Texas Frontier Heritage and Cultural Center™ in Buffalo Gap, a short distance south of Abilene.
-The center’s most prominent feature is the Buffalo Gap Historic Village, a unique site of historic buildings and artifacts.
-But it also manages the State House Press, which publishes several outstanding titles in American history every year.
+Through the Texas Frontier Heritage and Cultural Center, the Group also manages the Buffalo Gap Historic Village, a unique site of historic buildings and artifacts located a short distance south of Abilene.
+I also manages State House Press, which publishes several outstanding titles in American history every year.
 These resources together make possible McMurry’s new concentration in Heritage and Cultural Tourism from the School of Business, which is also available as a minor for other majors, including history.

 What does this all mean for you?
 It means lots of opportunities for your personal and professional growth, whether you ultimately envisage history as a vehicle for getting a public school teaching certificate, for graduate study, for going to law school, or because you just want to know more about the world around you.